The

 chaos.

-This doomsday scenario is not necessary, but the current efforts
+not necessary, but the current efforts toward sustainability

-toward sustainability are not nearly sufficient to avoid it.
+are not nearly sufficient to avoid it.

-Changing the global energy infrastructure will take decades of
+Changing the global energy infrastructure will take decades

-major commitments.
+of major and much wiser commitments.

 We’ve taken some hard